 As Baby develops intellectually, they will quickly begin to grasp their individuality as a person.
 This is a big, radical thought for any baby to understand, and when it becomes overwhelming, Baby will want to feel reassured.
 Since one of the things they are realizing is that you’re not going to be available 24/7 for a cuddle session, a comfort object can offer Baby the same protective warmth.

 Once Baby chooses their first comfort object, there’s no way to know exactly how long the relationship will last.
 On average, children tend to part with their comfort objects somewhere between 2 and 5 years, either out of gradual disinterest or by accident.
 The one thing you can count on if if Baby loses it by accident, though, is some definite, a probably dramatic, sadness.

 How can I help my baby move on?

 Dealing with losing a comfort object to misplacement or physical deterioration can feel like mourning a buddy.
 One of the best ways to help Baby kick the blues is to keep the bond between baby and object from becoming too intense.
-One way you can achieve this early on is to set limits on when and where he can play with his comfort object.
-This is best done when his object is new, before a deeper connection develops.
+One way you can achieve this early on is to set limits on when and where they can play with their comfort object.
+This is best done when their object is new, before a deeper connection develops.
 Additionally, washing the object regularly will not only keep it hygienic but will also prevent Baby from becoming too attached to the object’s scent.
-Once the object is lost, you can help Baby move on by telling a story about where it went, or by encouraging him to attach to a different object.
+Once the object is lost, you can help Baby move on by telling a story about where it went, or by encouraging them to attach to a different object.

 The bottom line

 Having a comfort object is completely normal, and healthy – and it’s not just babies who have these either!
-While you might feel incomplete without your phone, favorite pair of sunglasses, or something else by your side, Baby can feel incomplete without his teddy bear – it’s all about comfort.
+While you might feel incomplete without your phone, favorite pair of sunglasses, or something else by your side, Baby can feel incomplete without their teddy bear – it’s all about comfort.